Cynthia Rogerson – Fiction

 Mark is happy to assist with all aspects of writing in a suite of creative non fiction genres – biography, history, memoir and nature writing – and has 30 years’ experience of the professional writing industry

-Fiction, Short Stories, Scriptwriting (stage or screen), Poetry, Narrative Non-Fiction
+Kevin MacNeil – Fiction, Short Stories, Poetry, Narrative Non-Fiction Scriptwriting (stage or screen)

 Kevin recently edited Robert Louis Stevenson: An Anthology, Selected by Jorge Luis Borges and Adolfo Bioy Casares.
-Kevin has won a number of prestigious literary awards and he lectures in Creative Writing at the University of Stirling.
+Kevin has won a number of prestigious literary awards.
+He is a Lecturer in Creative Writing at the University of Stirling.
 He invented Hai Cookery and lives with his rescue greyhound, Molly.

 Kevin MacNeil is able to assist with everything from large-scale elements of structure to tailoring the most effective sentences for the context.
 He can help beginners shape their ideas or help advanced writers complete a final draft of their project.
 He strives to be encouraging, friendly, meticulous and helpful.